Application scoring for A100 Medicine MBChB

 Because applications are ranked, there is no set score which guarantees an interview.
 The threshold will depend on the quality and quantity of applications we receive.
 We reserve the right to change our scoring systems at any time in order to rank applicants appropriately.

-We will take into account mitigating circumstances such as health problems or educational disruption if you tell us about them and provide evidence before 1 October 2018.
+We will take into account mitigating circumstances such as health problems or educational disruption if you tell us about them and provide evidence before 1 October of the year in which you apply.